willfarris/voxel-game/README.md

 ./link_android.py $HOME/AndroidStudioProjects/VoxelGameAndroid
 ```

+Then build `VoxelGameAndroid` in Android Studio.

 # Content

-So far there isn't much to do in the game besides walk around and break blocks.
+So far there isn't much to do in the game besides walk around.
+Features so far include:
+* Simple 3D engine
+* Infinite terrain

 The following are roughly planned for the future:
+* Deferred rendering pipeline + postprocessing effects
-* Proper inventory system + the ability to break and collect blocks
+* Proper inventory system + the ability to break and collect blocks (WIP)
 * Simple AI/mobs
 * Persistent storage for worlds
+* Better shaders/rendering pipeline